Graded pseudo-traces for strongly interlocked modules for a vertex operator algebra and applications: The notion of graded pseudo-trace for strongly interlocked -modules in certain settings

 Linearity, symmetry, and the logarithmic derivative property, along with the property

-are the conditions analogous to those used in \cite{Z}, in the case of graded traces, and in \cite{Miyamoto2004}, in the case of graded-pseudo traces defined with respect to a map $\phi$, to prove further key properties of graded traces and graded pseudo-traces in the sense of Zhu and Miyamoto, respectively.
+are the conditions analogous to those used in \cite{Z}, in the case of graded traces, and in \cite{Miyamoto2004}, in the case of graded-pseudo traces defined with respect to a map $\phi$, to further develop key properties of graded traces and graded pseudo-traces in the sense of Zhu and Miyamoto, respectively.

-The proofs of many of these analogous key properties for the graded pseudo-traces for strongly interlocked modules we defined here follow similarly from Theorem \ref{log-thm}.
+In \cite{BOHY}, we use Theorem \ref{log-thm} to prove additional properties of the graded pseudo-traces for strongly interlocked modules we defined here, similar to those properties studied in \cite{Z} and \cite{Miyamoto2004} in the setting of graded traces and graded-pseudo traces in the $C_2$-cofinite setting.

-We will show that all the interlocked modules (in the sense of Definition \ref{interlocked-def}) classified in this work are strongly interlocked, and thus their graded pseudo-traces are well defined and satisfy the properties of Theorem \ref{log-thm} as well as these further properties of \cite{Miyamoto2004}.
+In this paper, we will show that all the interlocked modules (in the sense of Definition \ref{interlocked-def}) classified in this work are strongly interlocked, and their graded pseudo-traces are well defined and satisfy the properties of Theorem \ref{log-thm} as well as these further properties we study in \cite{BOHY}.